Paramedicine - M3707

 Qualifications

-Entry to this Honours degree will require completion of all requirements of the award of the pass degree of the Bachelor of Paramedicine (or equivalent), with an average of 70% or higher in at least 24 credit points at third year level.
+Applicants will need to demonstrate completion of all requirements of the award of the pass degree of the Bachelor of Paramedicine (or equivalent), with an average of distinction (70%) or higher in at least 24 credit points at third year level.
 For acceptance into the Honours degree, applications from the graduates of the Monash Bachelor of Paramedic Studies or graduates with paramedic degrees from other universities will need to demonstrate that they have achieved the appropriate academic standard to the above.

 Alternative qualifications and prerequisites